liweinan/liweinan.github.io/_posts/2017-03-23-using-resteasy-wadl-to-demonstrate-the-startup-process-of-resteasy-container.md

 		processWadl(subService, root);
 ```

-We can see the resource locators are really just nested resources.
+We can see again the resource locators are just nested resources.

 ### _References_